-- Processes (including implementation) - o Inputs/outputs - o Confidence in the scheme (by collaborative agencies), and - o Impact remand trends and outcomes (behavioural change, including reduced offending and adherence to bail conditions).
+- Processes (including implementation) - Inputs/outputs - Confidence in the scheme (by collaborative agencies), and - Impact remand trends and outcomes (behavioural change, including reduced offending and adherence to bail conditions).

 The rationale for using this approach was that it provides plausible evidence, it is theory driven, it incorporates multiple data sources and types, and it triangulates multiple methodologies.
 With the aim of testing a Theory of Change model, data were collected from several sources: